“Perceived need*” is the main reason for the

 The first step is to have a full hearing assessment.
 This will assess your hearing level as well as pinpoint where in the ear the hearing loss originates.
 Hearing loss may be described as:

 - Conductive – where there is a blockage stopping the sound from reaching the cochlear (outer or middle ear)

 - Sensorineural – where the cochlear is not able to detect all the sounds

 - An auditory processing disorder (APD) – where the brain cannot process the sound it detects.

-The discussion after the hearing assessment will give you knowledge and understanding about your hearing and how it effects your life at the moment.
-If you are ready and interested we will talk to you about the options we have for helping you with your hearing and what is involved.
+The discussion after the hearing assessment will give you knowledge and understanding about your hearing and how it affects your life at the moment.
+If you are ready and interested, we will talk to you about the options we have for helping you with your hearing and what is involved.
+We will discuss the hearing aid funding options available for you.
+We will even fit you with some hearing aids, and you can go next door to the cafe for a cup of coffee while you try them out.
 From here, it is up to you to decide your next step.

 Hearing aids are the most common and effective way to help people with hearing loss (after excluding medical reasons).
 However, before trialling hearing aids, it is important that you are ready in yourself, to go through the hearing aid process.
 It must be your decision, not someone else’s…